IlexisTheMadcat/LexisPosingSystem/README.md

 1) Drag the prefab from the installation's Prefab folder into your avatar.
    ![image](https://github.com/user-attachments/assets/4d46eb41-2956-406c-b49c-9176c6ab0735)
 2) Duplicate the whole avatar and remove LPS from it. \
-   Rename the copy to "Puppet Avatar" and the face to "Body" if you'd like to use the MMD facials feature. \
+   Rename the copy to "Puppet Avatar" and the face to "Body" if you'd like to use the MMD facials feature.
+See [MMD Facials Note](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#mmd-facials-note) \
    Remove all components from the Puppet Avatar object as they won't be needed.
    ![image](https://github.com/user-attachments/assets/645fa450-ac6b-4565-bb7b-60c26cb063fc)
 3) Remove anything that doesn't contribute to the appearance of the avatar. \